andrensaraiva/GravityArcadeGame/README.md

 # GravityArcadeGame
-An arcade game made in Unity Version 2019.4.25f1, using Firebase to create the leaderboard.
+An arcade game made in Unity Version 2021.3.3f1, using Firebase to create the leaderboard, and used ScriptableObject for waves.